battle-tactics-strategies

 Skirmishing and Harassment

 Light cavalry acted as battlefield skirmishers.
 Numidian horsemen, famous for riding without bridles or saddles, swarmed enemy formations, throwing javelins and then withdrawing.
 Their speed made them difficult to catch; their lack of armor meant they could outrun most threats.
-Roman commanders often hired Numidian cavalry as scouts and raiders because of their mobility.
+Roman commanders often hired Numidian cavalry as scouts and raiders because of their mobility and stamina.
+The Numidians could ride for days on minimal rations, living off the land in ways that heavier cavalry could not.

 Reconnaissance and Screening